 view of growing Chinese power in Pacific and Indian Ocean, and

 reemergence of Russian influence in the former republics.
-Equilibrium

-evolution" of the international system.
+"peace evolution" of the international system.
 As Alfred Mahan,

-whose writings had much impact on American strategic thinking,
+whose writings had much impact on American strategic thinking, in

-land mass and as history demonstrates, control of the 'sea approaches'
+mass and as history demonstrates, control of the 'sea approaches'

 to Eurasia will be decisive in sustaining a balance of power in

 - Moreover, the US would like to have another source of energy

 and less reliance on the Persian Gulf oil, even though the U.S.

 seeks other sources of energy in Latin America, reality is that